tansonlee/machine-language/README.md

 A fetch-evaluation cycle is used to execute the instruction that the Instruction Pointer points to.
 The instruction pointer increments by 1 after each cycle.
 The program ends when the halt instruction is executed.

+More enhanced features are also included that would not be found in many Reduced Instruction Set Computers.
+These include the equality and inequality operators.

 ## Operation Code Legend